tareqanwar/cv/README.md

 ### OVERVIEW:

 I'm a full stack web developer.
+After completing B.Sc. in Computer Science and Engineering, I started my career as a web developer.
 Programming is my passion.
 I am always learning and trying to keep up with the help of the internet.
 I love FreeCodeCamp and other open-source community.
 Pursuing a Web Development diploma at the University of Winnipeg.
 Also, I have a plan to obtain all the certificates from Free Code Camp.

 ### SKILLS: